-Micky whose magnificent profile inspired our logo and became the moon bear face of Animals Asia, is a truly inspirational bear.
-One of nine bears saved in our first rescue in 1995, Micky flourished after being freed from his tiny farm cage and almost 20 years later is still going strong in our Chengdu sanctuary.
+Mickey whose magnificent profile inspired our logo and became the moon bear face of Animals Asia, is a truly inspirational bear.
+One of nine bears saved in our first rescue in 1995, Mickey flourished after being freed from his tiny farm cage and almost 20 years later is still going strong in our Chengdu sanctuary.

 Andrew was the first rescued bear to arrive at our Chengdu sanctuary when it opened in 2000 and was handsome and inspiring in equal measures.
 Forgiving and gentle, despite his years of torture on the farm and the handicap of a missing left limb.
 Since his death in 2006, this special, courageous bear has been deeply missed.

 This sometimes silly and frequently funny moon bear is also known as the peacemaker of the China sanctuary and his easygoing temperament has earned him a special role in welcoming new bears into the fold.
 He also breaks up occasional disagreements between bears.
 Crushed flat to the bars of his cage on the farm where he spent 15 years, Jasper has blossomed into a gentle and trusting bear.
 A true ambassador for his species, Jasper now has two children’s books to his name.

 This brave, charismatic bear was rescued from a life of hell on a bile farm in Vietnam where he spent 14 years caged in a dark, dank room.
 Beaten as a cub, Zebedee survived with a broken muzzle and rotten teeth, which must have caused him unimaginable pain and suffering especially while eating.
 Today, his joy of foraging outside and relishing all that he finds is only matched by his happiness in playing with newfound friends.